 2. APPLICABILITY OF THE CODE

-The Code of Conduct applies to all employees of the College, whether employed on a permanent, temporary or casual basis.
+The Code of Conduct applies to all staff of the College, whether employed on a permanent, fixed term, temporary or casual basis.

 By accepting employment with the College, you must be aware of and comply with this Code.